 A Clinical Instrument — Practitioner Use

 You are about to hear an old story.
-It has been told for thousands of years because it maps something true about the journey of initiation — the passage from a comfortable, but limited life into a more fully inhabited and free one.
-As we move through it, you will be asked what the story brings up for you.
-There are no right answers.
-What matters is what is true for you right now.
+It has been told for thousands of years because it maps something true about the journey from a comfortable, but limited life into a more fully inhabited and free one.

 Select Enneagram Type